chippyash/Assembler-Builder-Pattern/README.md

 ## Running the examples

-Although the library itself does not have any other dependencies other than PHP5.4+, the examples do.
+Although the library itself does not have any other dependencies other than PHP, the examples do.
 These are included in the `composer requires-dev` statement so as long as you have included the dev requirements (default for Composer,) you should be good to go.